- How do I permanently get rid of plantar fasciitis?

 Plantar fasciitis is a common and painful condition for many — especially runners and those who stand a lot.
 At-home massage and stretching can help relieve pain and help prevent the condition from becoming chronic.

-What is the best cream for plantar fasciitis?
+What’s the best thing to do for plantar fasciitis?

 To reduce the pain of plantar fasciitis, try these self-care tips:Maintain a healthy weight.
 Carrying extra weight can put extra stress on your plantar fascia.Choose supportive shoes. … Don’t wear worn-out athletic shoes. … Change your sport. … Apply ice. … Stretch your arches.Dec 11, 2019